miroslavpejic85/mirotalk-docs/docs/index.md

 ## Custom integration

-Integrating MiroTalk into existing platforms like `Perfex, PlayTube, Sngine, Wowonder` and other web applications can be relatively straightforward.
-Let's break down the process in a more detailed and structured manner:
+Let's refine and organize the steps for integrating MiroTalk into existing platforms like `Perfex, PlayTube, Sngine, Wowonder`, or other web applications in a more polished manner:

+### Initial Setup:

+1. `Define Integration Point:`
-`Initial Setup`: In your existing application, determine where you want to include the video conferencing feature.
+   In your existing application, identify where you want to integrate the video conferencing feature.
 This could be within a specific module or page.

-For the sake of illustration, let's assume you want to provide a video conferencing option.
+2. `HTML Button:`

-`HTML Button`: In the HTML of your target page, create a button element that users can click to initiate a video conference session.
-This button acts as a trigger to start the video conference.
+   Create a button element in the HTML of your chosen page to serve as the trigger for starting a video conference session.

 ```html
 <button id="startConferenceButton">Start Video Conference></button>
 ```

-Here the `PHP` version
+PHP Version:

 ```html
 <!-- Your HTML form -->